 Length: The Cary/Chatham County section is 4.7 miles of a total of 23 miles overall extending both north and south from Chatham County.

 Trail Width/Surface: The Wake County trail has a 12-foot wide granite screenings surface.
 The Chatham County trail consists of 10-foot wide asphalt pavement with an adjacent 6-foot wide granite screenings.
 The Durham County section has the same surface as Chatham County up to Scott King Road, where it changes to 10-foot wide asphalt with two foot wide granite screenings shoulders for the rest of the trail.

 Used For: Horse-back riding, walking, running, bicycling, walking leashed dogs, skating, roller blading, pushing strollers and wheelchairs.

 Hours: Dawn to Dusk

-Restrooms: Wake County restrooms are at the trailhead at White Oak Church Road and at the southern trail entrance at New Hill-Olive Chapel Road.
-There is a public restrooms in Chatham County at the New Hope Church Road Trailhead Park.
+Restrooms: Restrooms are at the trailhead at White Oak Church Road and at the southern trail entrance at New Hill-Olive Chapel Road.
+There are public restrooms in Chatham County at the New Hope Church Road Trailhead Park.
 The City of Durham Herndon Park at Scott King Road in Durham County has restrooms, also.

-The trail can be accessed from a variety of locations if you are on foot or bicycle but on-street parking is prohibited by law along some busy cross streets and there are not sidewalks available.
-See the map to the right for parking locations and entrances.
+The trail can be accessed from a variety of locations if you are on foot or bicycle, but on-street parking is prohibited by law along some busy cross streets and there are not sidewalks available.
+See the map on this page for parking locations and entrances.
 For the Cary/Chatham County section, parking lots are available at White Oak Church Road, New Hope Church Road and Pittard Sears Road.